-- A powder detergent that was a poor performer in our last test.
+- a powder detergent that was a poor performer in our last test

-- A high-performing powder, both new and in a humidified state (simulating a packet having been open for a while).
+- a high-performing powder, both new and in a humidified state (simulating a packet having been open for a while)

-- High-performing clear top- and front-loading liquid detergents.
+- high-performing, clear top- and front-loading liquid detergents.

 Our testers also ran the Aquasmart on a 'traditional' wash – which uses twice the amount of water of the high-efficiency wash – and no residue was left behind.
 However, this defeats the purpose of buying a water-saving model in the first place.

 Fisher & Paykel agreed that using a good-quality liquid detergent will reduce residue.
-It told us the problem tends to happen with very water-efficient machines, if you're using poor-quality or old detergent – and living in an area with very hard water can exacerbate the problem.
-It also suggested not buying detergent in bulk, because once opened it absorbs moisture, which lowers performance and can cause residue problems.
+They told us the problem tends to happen with very water-efficient machines, if you're using poor-quality or old detergent – and living in an area with very hard water can exacerbate the problem.
+They also suggested not buying detergent in bulk, because once opened it absorbs moisture, which lowers performance and can cause residue problems.
 As a last resort, Fisher & Paykel suggests switching to warm water washing, or a 'traditional' wash.

 Other things that help: